 The open letter: Democracy must not become the silent victim of the Coronavirus Pandemic

-As extraordinary measures to fight the COVID-19 pandemic continue to prevail around the world, the Kofi Annan Foundation alongside 28 global leaders have published an open letter calling governments and civil society to act to ensure democracy does not become the silent victim of the Coronavirus pandemic.
+As extraordinary measures to fight the COVID-19 pandemic continue to prevail around the world, the Kofi Annan Foundation and 28 global leaders have published an open letter calling governments and civil society to act to ensure democracy does not become the silent victim of the Coronavirus pandemic.
 Read the Open Letter released on 19 May 2020.